JeffGoseland/spotify-llm-driven-playlist/README.md

 ## 🎵 How It Works

+1. **Connect to Spotify** - Authenticate with your Spotify account for playlist creation
-1. **Speak to the Neural Bard** - Enter your musical desires in the mystical interface
+2. **Speak to the Neural Bard** - Enter your musical desires in the mystical interface
-2. **Consult the Oracle** - The Neural Bard processes your request with AI magic
+3. **Consult the Oracle** - The Neural Bard processes your request with AI magic
-3. **Receive Divination** - Get detailed playlist recommendations with track explanations
+4. **Receive Divination** - Get detailed playlist recommendations with track explanations
-4. **Channel the Music** - Use the recommendations on your preferred streaming platform
+5. **Create on Spotify** - Your playlist is automatically created in your Spotify account
+6. **Enjoy the Magic** - Discover new music through the power of AI divination

 ## 🛠️ Tech Stack